idlirshkurti/DPMM/README.md

 # DPMM
-Dirichlet Process Beta Mixture Modelling of False Discovery Rates
+Two algorithms which use a Dirichlet Process Beta Mixture technique for modelling False Discovery Rates.